tonezdinny/22FCS3210/prg_01_mouse/README.md

 Next, you are asked to implement a top-down recursive descent parser for the Mouse PL.
 Your parse tree should be based on the provided grammar.
 See the examples in the next section to verify how each parse tree should look like.
 If the generated parse tree is different, the mouse interpreter will not be able to run the examples.
 The syntax analyzer is worth 50 points (10 points for each parse method implemented).
 The syntax analyzer must have a public method called parse that returns the parse tree (based on the given Node class).

-In case the syntax analyzer reaches a impossible state because of a syntax error, it must report it by throwing an appropriate error message.
+In case the syntax analyzer reaches an impossible state because of a syntax error, it must report it by throwing an appropriate error message.
 For example: Syntax Analyzer Error: ] expected!

 ## Examples